AOMediaCodec/libavif/tests/data/README.md

 Then open the Camera Raw filter (Filter > Camera Raw Filter...), click HDR at the top right, and drag the histogram towards the right to create brighter pixels.
 Click the save icon on the top right.
 Select AVIF as output format and check "HDR output" then save.
+To create an image with a wider color gamut, choose Edit > Assign Profile... and set the color space to e.g. BT 2020.

-To export more images from sources/colors.psd, flatten desired layers before opening the Camera Raw dialog.
+To export more images from sources/colors.psd:
+- For SDR, show/hide the layers as desired then export to PNG then convert to avif with avifenc
+- For HDR, show/hide the layers as desired then flatten the image, (Layers > Flatten Image), open the Camera Raw dialog, and click the save icon on the top right.
+- For the wide color gamut version, choose Edit > Assign Profile... and set the color space to Rec.ITU-R BT.2020-1

 ## Animated Images